ResMed: New Setup Wizard and Native Mobile App Feature

 What I Learned

-I learned that I needed a specific strategy for recruiting participants who were not motivated to use a product:
+I needed a specific strategy for recruiting participants who were not motivated to use a product:

-I learned what it was like to deliver bad news to a Product Manager:
+What it was like to deliver bad news to a Product Manager:

 “Unfortunately, only motivated participants responded, and I can’t tell you if this design increases motivation for patients who are disengaged with PAP therapy.”